GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,044 a year with full coverage.
-Comprehensive costs on average $186 each year, collision insurance costs $226, and liability is $474.
-Buying just liability costs around $522 a year, and insurance for high-risk drivers costs around $2,238.
-16-year-old drivers cost the most to insure at up to $4,152 a year.
+Estimated insurance rates for a GMC Yukon are $1,044 a year including full coverage.
+Comprehensive costs around $186 each year, collision costs $226, and liability is $474.
+Liability-only coverage costs around $522 a year, with high-risk coverage costing around $2,238.
+16-year-old drivers pay the most at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all U.S. states and Yukon models.
+Rates are based on $500 deductible amounts, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates include averaging for all 50 U.S. states and Yukon models.

-Using a 40-year-old driver as an example, GMC Yukon insurance rates range from as low as $522 for the bare minimum liability coverage to a high rate of $2,238 for a high-risk driver policy.
+For a driver in their 40's, insurance rates for a GMC Yukon go from as low as $522 for a discount liability-only rate to a high rate of $2,238 for a policy for a high-risk driver.

-The examples above demonstrate why all drivers should compare rates quotes based on a specific location and risk profile, instead of making a decision based on rate averages.
+These rate differences highlight why all drivers should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.